The King Who Wished to Marry His Daughter: Ireland

 In an Irish tale from County Cork titled Coateen of the Rushes, a king and queen have a daughter.
 The queen asks her husband to marry only one that can fit her pair of glass slippers, then dies.
 One day, the king goes to see his daughter, and finds the princess has tried on her deceased mother's shoes.
 Reminded of his wife's promise, he decides to marry his own daughter.
 The princess runs to cry in the garden, and her dead mother appears to her.
 The queen's spirit advises her to ask for a dress the colour of every bird in the air, then for one the colour of every fish in the sea, and lastly for a golden dress.
 The king gives his daughter the dresses; she leaves home to a rushy field and makes a dress of rushes.
 Her mother's spirit advises her to find work in a nearby king's castle.
 She is called "Coateen of the Rushes", and does menial chores.
 Three months later, the king prepares a grand ball, and Coateen of the Rushes goes with the first dress riding a horse her mother's spirit gives her, but she can only stay until the clock strikes three.
 Two more balls are held in the next six months, which Coateen of the Rushes attends.
 The king becomes fascinated with the mysterious woman who has come to the three balls and vows to find her.
 He becomes engaged to a woman, and decides to test her: he will dress like an old lady and pretend to be sick, and ask the woman to mind "her".
-The woman does nothing but grumble, and the king dimisses her.
+The woman does nothing but grumble, and the king dismisses her.
 The same thing happens to a second woman.
 The king's own mother suggests he tests Coateen of the Rushes.
 The princess is quite mindful of him in his disguise, and later they marry.